Staying on the Manifold: Geometry-Aware Noise Injection: Deformation of a Manifold

 \section{Deformation of a Manifold}

-In the following, we briefly elaborate on the underlying approach to constructing deformations of manifolds which we will use in Section \ref{sec:experiments}. \\

-We consider a vector field $v$ for defining a time-dependent diffeomorphism, $\phi: \mathcal{M} \times [0, T] \rightarrow \mathbb{R}^D$ that maps points from a parametrised manifold to a deformed version of the manifold, $\widetilde{\mathcal{M}}$.
+We briefly elaborate on an approach to deform parameterised manifolds, which we use in Section \ref{sec:experiments}.
+We consider a vector field $v$ for defining a time-dependent diffeomorphism, $\phi: \mathcal{M} \times [0, T] \rightarrow \mathbb{R}^D$ that maps points from a parameterised manifold to a deformed version of the manifold, $\widetilde{\mathcal{M}}$.
 This is also known as a \textit{flow}.
-The vector field induces the flow through an ordinary differential equation:
+The vector field $v$ induces the flow through an ordinary differential equation: